- Off road parking

 - Oil central heating with electric fire

-- Electric oven and hob, microwave, fridge, counter-top freezer, washing machine, tumble dryer, dishwasher, TV with Freeview, DVD, selection of books and games
+- Electric oven and hob, microwave, fridge, counter-top freezer, washing machine, tumble dryer and dishwasher

 - Fuel and power inc. in rent